jungarden/Flex3D-bbox/README.md

 ### 3. Preparing Dataset Labels

-Before training, ensure your dataset labels are correctly formatted using the `txt_labels.py` script:
+Before training, ensure your dataset labels are correctly formatted using the txt_labels.py script: This script parses and converts your dataset's labeling information into the format required for training.
+Make sure to select the appropriate labeling method for your dataset, whether it is manually labeled or follows the AIHUB dataset format.

 ```sh
 python3 making_txt_labels.py
 ```
 ![image](https://github.com/user-attachments/assets/5b821868-8962-4590-97a9-0eba3114513d)

-This script parses and converts your dataset's labeling information into the format required for training.

 ### 4. Training (Multi-Object)